katerinanavab/webdocs/docs/course-info.md

 * Projects are graded on a 5-point scale, and **extra credit** is always available to encourage effort and creativity.
   * _See "Grading Rubric" section below._
 * ⏰ **LATE WORK POLICY**: Late projects may only receive up to 75% credit if submitted UNDER one week late, or up to 50% credit if submitted OVER one week late.

+> {: .warning }
-  * Whenever you submit work after the assignment has been graded, you must SEND ME AN EMAIL, otherwise I will not be notified.
+> Whenever you submit work late, after the assignment has been graded, you must **SEND ME AN EMAIL**!
+Otherwise I will not be notified.

 * 💯 **GRADE IMPROVEMENT POLICY**: You may re-submit projects for a full RE-GRADE, but you must email me to let me know which project, and it must be completed at least one week BEFORE the end of the current quarter.
   * When re-working your projects, you are encouraged to come to office hours for help or more feedback.
 I am way more likely to grade your work favorably if you've shown effort towards improving your skills...
   * Coding is an iterative process which means it is VERY normal not to have your programs working perfectly the first time!
 Programmers often have to edit their code many times.